Friday, July 8, 2016

 The world has evolved so much and in so many ways.

 Phones are no longer just phones anymore, space is slowly becoming more of a destination and less a mystery, and we can print organs almost as easily as we print our tax returns.
 But when it comes to how we treat each other--one of the most basic functions that we perform every day--it seems that there is a percentage of people that cannot seem to evolve at all.
-And with all that we've been through, to become a country where freedom of speech is an inalienable right and should be cherished and treated as the privilege it is, we cut others down for expressing their opinion in growing numbers.
+And with all that we've been through to become a country where freedom of speech is an inalienable right, one that should be cherished and treated as the privilege it is, we choose instead to cut others down for expressing their opinion in growing numbers.
 Just look at memes, Facebook posts, Twitter feeds, and some blogs.

 What does this have to do with shootings, #BlackLivesMatter, #AllLivesMatter, #Dallas, and all of the innocents that have suffered in the mix?